BrilliantPlugins/wp-geometa/readme.txt

 2. A list of all spatial functions supported by your version of MySQL
 3. WP GeoMeta system status page
 4. Built-in regression tests
+5. GeoJSON Import Functionality

 == Changelog ==

 = 0.3.4 =
  * Fixed accessing property of null object on dashboard.
  * Added GeoJSON import utility.
  * Use and detect hashes in dashboard URL so page reload can go back to original tab.

 = 0.3.3 =
  * Updated wp-geometa-lib to 0.3.3